JoelAndLuca/opencalendar-old/README.md

 # open-calendar
 Open-calendar is an online calendar that doesn't require login or auth.
 You create a calendar and get a permalink.
 Anyone with that permalink can use the calendar.

+## Folder structure
+**Do only use the index.html located in /app if no NodeJS is available.
+The correct html is located in the home.ejs file in /views.**

+**Don't move the /app/assets folder or it's contents**

 ## Installation and useage
 1. Clone the repository: `git clone https://github.com/lucahuber/opencalendar.git`
 2. Install node modules: `npm install`